We bring you exclusive photos of what the Chernobyl exclusion zone looks like 35 years on from the nuclear disaster.

 The consequences of it are still impossible to evaluate – but we do know that a huge radioactive cloud gradually reached almost every corner on Earth.

-The first responders worked on the station with the minimum of protective clothing, around 30 of them died from radiation poisoning in days.
-Overall, over half a million people took part in clean-up efforts.
+The first responders worked on the station with the minimum of protective clothing, leading to around 30 of them dying from radiation poisoning in days.
+In the end, over half a million people took part in clean-up efforts.

-Oleksiy Breus, was among them, initially, he was an operator of the 4th block control panel, on duty on the day of the disaster there, he later joined the forces of the first responders.
+Oleksiy Breus was among them.
+Initially he was an operator of the 4th block control panel, on duty on the day of the disaster.
+He later joined the first responders.

-Today, 30 kilometres around Chernobyl Nuclear Power plant remains to be an exclusion zone.
-In Prypyat, now a ghost town that previously served the Chernobyl Nuclear Power Plant, the deserted buildings decay slowly after the evacuation, trees grow on its boulevards.
+Today, 30 kilometres around Chernobyl Nuclear Power plant remains an exclusion zone.
+In Prypyat, now a ghost town that previously served the Chernobyl Nuclear Power Plant, the deserted buildings decay slowly after the evacuation while trees grow on its boulevards.

 Slide below to see how the 4th reactor of Chernobyl Nuclear power plant looked before and after the installation of the new shield in 2016.
 Until then it was covered by an older casing installed shortly after the disaster.
 It served almost 30 years and needed to be changed for a long time.

 Breus says Chernobyl is a museum, even though it does not have an official status of one.
 The Association of Chernobyl Tour Operators has even bigger plans for it.
 For the past couple of years, it has been working on getting UNESCO World Heritage status for the exclusion zone.